 - 1/4 tsp baking soda

-- pinch of salt
+- 1 pinch of salt

 - To make the flax eggs (or chia eggs), put 2 tbsp ground flax seeds (or chia seeds) into a small bowl, add 5 tbsp water and mix with a whisk.
 Set aside for 5 minutes.

-Preheat oven to 360°F (180°C) and line a 7x7 inch or 8x8 inch baking pan with parchment paper.
+- Preheat the oven to 360°F (180°C) and line a 7x7 inch or 8x8 inch baking pan with parchment paper.